On this page

 – Important things to remember

 Is your baby unsettled at night since starting solids?
 Or is your 6 month old gassy after starting solids?
 Are you concerned your baby is not sleeping enough or your baby won’t sleep after introducing solids?
 This blog article aims to dispel some of the uncertainties around introducing solids and why your baby’s sleep pattern may be disturbed.
 Read on for more info!

 Scenarios and reasons why your baby is unsettled at night:

 First, let’s deal with the 4 scenarios of which you can expect your baby to follow when introducing solids:

-- Your baby was sleeping well and continues to sleep well.
+- The ideal; your baby was sleeping well and continues to sleep well.

-- Your baby was sleeping badly but now sleeps well.
+- An improvement; your baby was sleeping badly but now sleeps well.

-- Your baby slept badly and continues to sleep badly.
+- No change; your baby slept badly and continues to sleep badly.

 - Your baby was sleeping well but now doesn’t.